Older people holding hands.

 About Us

-Geriatricians look after medical conditions in older people and focus on the unique problems of people in late life, including frailty, dementia, and impaired memory, delirium, falls, inappropriate drug use and incontinence.
-These conditions complicate surgery and other medical care, add complexity to chronic diseases such as diabetes, osteoarthritis and heart diseases, and reduce the ability of older adults to carry out their everyday activities.
+Geriatricians look after medical conditions of older adults and focus on the unique problems of adults in later life, including frailty, dementia, impaired memory, delirium, falls, inappropriate drug use, and incontinence.
+These conditions complicate surgery and other medical care, add complexity to chronic diseases (such as diabetes, osteoarthritis and heart diseases), and reduce the ability of older adults to carry out their everyday activities.

 As the ratio of geriatricians to the large geriatric population is low, division geriatricians provide leadership in organizing Alberta Health Services and the community to meet the needs of the population.